-For GR11 and GR12 there has been no international coordination on public participation and active involvement of interested parties, as Bulgaria submitted its RBMP to the EC before Greece, while Turkey is not a MS and thus not obligated to submit Plans.
-For GR05/11/12 there have not been any international RBDs designated and no international RBMPs adopted.
 For GR11, in spite of the fact that there has not been full international coordination between Greece and Bulgaria, from 27th July 2010, there has been a Joint Declaration between the Hellenic Ministry of Environment, Energy and Climate Change and the Bulgarian Ministry of Environment and Water Resources regarding the use of water resources in the territories of shared river basins.
 The Joint Declaration confirmed the intention of the two countries to cooperate in the water resources management issues in the transboundary basins.
 For this purpose, the Joint Expert Working Group was established; the Group initially met in Drama on 16th May 2011, then in Sofia on 12th October 2011, in Thessaloniki on 23rd April 2013 and in Athens on 8th May 2014.
 As regards the public participation there has been no international coordination between the two countries.
 For GR12, in spite of the fact that there has not been full international coordination between Greece, Bulgaria and Turkey, regarding the cooperation with Bulgaria, there has been a series of negotiations that started in 1965 and resulted in an Agreement between Greece and Bulgaria that was signed in 1995, certified with the Greek Law 2402/96, Government Gazette (GG/A/98) and has 8 Articles.
 As with GR11, the cooperation of the two countries was enhanced on 27th July 2010 with the Joint Declaration of the two responsible Ministries (see further details above).
 Additionally, regarding the cooperation with Turkey, an Ad Hoc Joint Committee has been established in November 2010 in respect to cooperation issues for the Evros River Basin.
 The Committee initially met on 30th May 2011.
 In this framework, the Joint Expert Working Group was established in order to exchange data and information for the Evros River and the relevant sub-basins in Greece and Turkey.
 The Joint Expert Working Group has met twice, in Adrianoupolis on 24th June 2011 and in Alexandroupolis on 8th September 2011.
 It should also be mentioned that both the Greek and the Turkish sides give a great deal of emphasis on a common management response to the flood issues of Evros, a subject of Greek terms associated with the implementation of the corresponding Directive 2007/60/EC on flood risk management in the EU.
 As regards the public participation there has been no international coordination between the interested countries.

-3.6 Integration with other sectors
+Integration with other sectors